 HOW TO FIT A CUFF

-You can "You Tube" this by putting something like "How to Fit a Cuff Properly".
+You can "You Tube" this by putting in something like "How to Fit a Cuff Bracelet Properly" in your search.

 Cuffs fit different than any other type bracelet & it is important they fit right!